txzhao/Face-Tracking-PF/README.md

 ## Contents

 - In the "code" folder, run the script main_ICM.m to see how the integrated face tracker works; run the script main_clr.m to see how the color-based face tracker works alone.
-- In the "videos" folder, "sample3.mp4" and "sample4.mp4" are input videos, and others are outputs from the face tracking system.
+- In the "videos" folder, "sample3.mp4" and "sample4.mp4" are input videos, and the others are outputs from the face tracking system.
 - In the "doc" folder, you can find the [report](https://github.com/txzhao/Face-Tracking-PF/blob/master/doc/report.pdf) with more details.

 ## Results